logzio/logzio-mysql-logs/k8s/README.md

 kubectl apply -f https://raw.githubusercontent.com/logzio/logzio-mysql-logs/master/k8s/logzio-deployment.yaml
 ```

-**Note**: If you chose to use one of the optional parameters in step 1, you'll have to edit the [deployment file](https://raw.githubusercontent.com/logzio/logzio-mysql-logs/master/k8s/logzio-deployment.yaml) - download it, and uncomment the environment variables that you wish to use.
+**Note**: If you chose to use one of the optional parameters in the previous step, you'll have to edit the [deployment file](https://raw.githubusercontent.com/logzio/logzio-mysql-logs/master/k8s/logzio-deployment.yaml) - download it, and uncomment the environment variables that you wish to use.

 ### 3. Check Logz.io for your logs